 That attitude (attributed above to Satan) is consistent with what has developed over the centuries in terms of people’s understanding of God’s justice – that sin must be punished or God is not just.
 That is the basis of man’s justice and the concept adopted by most of Christianity.
 The question is whether or not it is the same as God’s.

 God’s justice in the Traditional Legal Model and the thinking of most Christians is all about payment for sin.
 Someone has to pay the penalty.
 You do the crime, you do the time.
 Such a view diminishes God’s mercy and forgiveness; it makes Him subject to justice itself which must be satisfied.

 According to the Biblical Healing Model God’s justice is doing the right thing according to the law of love which is to restore to a right state, to heal and to save.
 Justice, if it is truly done in love, is first seeking the good of others, it is not about keeping track of wrongs in order to even the score.
-Justice is restorative but, if it is not able to restore, it simply releases the other to the inevitable results of sin which is death.
+Justice is restorative but, if it is not able to restore, it simply releases the offender to the inevitable results of sin which is death.